-- 1.7.
-Staff are encouraged to use praise and recognition to positively affirm the styles of behaviours we expect to see students exhibit in and around the Academy and in lessons.
+2.1.
+Staff are encouraged to use praise and recognition to positively affirm the styles of behaviours we expect to see students exhibit in and around the school and in lessons.
 Staff are encouraged to make good use of systems that recognise positive behaviours, attitude to learning, achievement and attendance, such as praise postcards home, commendations, rewards and awards.
-In addition, following routine data captures (Progress Indicator Letters) students worthy of special note will be identified by the relevant Senior Leader and receive letters home and other rewards as deemed appropriate. - 1.8.
-The Climate for Learning Policy is underpinned by three basic expectations of students which are: - attendance and punctuality - academic - conduct - 1.9.
-At enrolment, we share these aims with students and, as part of our Climate for Learning agreement, students sign up to the following expectations:
+In addition, following routine data captures (Progress Indicator Letters) students worthy of special note will be identified by the relevant Senior Leader and receive letters home and other rewards as deemed appropriate.